Netmera/Netmera-React-Native-Typescript-Example/README.md

  });
 ```

-You can use other `Linking` methods as before
+You can use `Linking` methods as before

 ##### Widget URL Callback